 Note: These same settings files will work also with the Jrk G2 24v13 if you open them with a text editor and change the “product” field near the top from “21v3” to “24v13”.

 - In the configuration utility, choose File → Open settings file (Ctrl + O), and navigate to the location of the settings file you downloaded in step 3.

 - Click on the PID tab of the configuration utility and verify that the proportional and derivative coefficients are not zero.
 If they are zero, the settings file was probably not loaded properly and you should try performing the previous step again.

-- Click “Apply settings to device”.
+- Click “Apply settings”.

-- With your power supply off, connect your linear actuator to your jrk using the connections shown in the picture to the right.
-The picture shows a jrk 21v3, but the connections will be the same if you use a jrk 12v12.
+- With your power supply off and USB disconnected, connect your linear actuator to your Jrk using the connections shown in the picture above.

-- On the Input tab choose “Set Target” to move your actuator to the target position.
+- On the Status tab, move the slider around to change the target position and get your actuator to move the target position.

 People often buy this product together with:

-|Pololu Jrk 21v3 USB Motor Controller with Feedback (Fully Assembled)|
+|Jrk 21v3 USB Motor Controller with Feedback (Connectors Soldered)|